Marisa Morán Jahn: El Bibliobandido (2010 – ongoing)

-El Bibliobandido (2010) is an ongoing literacy and public art project that centers around a masked bandit that eats stories, terrorizing little kids until they offer stories they've written.
-Initiated in El Pital Honduras, a village in the jungles of northwest Honduras where rural illiteracy rates average 80%, the community has continued Bibliobandido workshops every month, inventing new characters and episodes with nineteen participating villages.
-Jahn has brought the story-eating villain to other venues in North America including the Pérez Art Museum Miami, 'Caribbean' at the Studio Museum of Harlem, the Stamps Gallery at the Penny W. Stamps School of Art & Design in Ann Arbor, and the Seattle Public Library who hosts Bibliobandido-themed trainings to librarians citywide.
+El Bibliobandido (2010) is an ongoing literacy and public art project that centers around a masked bandit that eats stories, terrorizing children until they offer stories they have written.
+Initiated in El Pital Honduras, a village in the jungles of northwest Honduras where the average rural illiteracy rate is 80%, the community has continued Bibliobandido workshops every month, inventing new characters and episodes with nineteen participating villages.

+Jahn has brought the story-eating villain to other venues in North America, including the Pérez Art Museum Miami, 'Caribbean' at the Studio Museum of Harlem, the Stamps Gallery at the Penny W. Stamps School of Art & Design in Ann Arbor, and the Seattle Public Library, which hosts Bibliobandido-themed trainings for librarians citywide.

 CareForce (2017 – 2018)

-The CareForce is a public art project, PBS docu-series (2018) co-produced with Oscar and Emmy-winning filmmaker Yael Melamede (SALTY Features), and two mobile studios — the NannyVan and the CareForce One — amplifying the voices of America's fastest growing workforce, caregivers.
-Created in partnership with advocates like MacArthur Fellow Ai-jen Poo and immigrant women who form the 10,000-strong membership of the National Domestic Workers Alliance, the CareForce uses art, film, participatory dance, and know-your-rights designs to build a movement while informing nannies, housekeepers, caregivers, and their employers about the changing laws.
-The project is made accessible to workers in public spaces, transit stops, worker centers, and presented to allies and domestic employers at cultural venues such as the Brooklyn Museum, Pérez Art Museum, Open Engagement, and more.
+The CareForce is a public art project and PBS docu-series (2018) co-produced with Oscar and Emmy-winning filmmaker Yael Melamede (SALTY Features), and two mobile studios — the NannyVan and the CareForce One — amplifying the voices of America's fastest growing workforce, caregivers.
+Created in partnership with advocates like MacArthur Fellow Ai-jen Poo and immigrant women who form the 10,000-strong membership of the National Domestic Workers Alliance, the CareForce uses art, film, participatory dance, and know-your-rights designs to build a movement while informing nannies, housekeepers, caregivers, and their employers about changing laws.
+The project is made accessible to workers in public spaces, transit stops, and worker centers.
+It is presented to allies and domestic employers at cultural venues such as the Brooklyn Museum, Pérez Art Museum, and Open Engagement.

 Video Slink Uganda (2013)

 In 2013, Jahn collaborated with media ethnographer Paul Falzone and a team of East African video jockeys to create Video Slink Uganda, a Creative Capital and Apexart-supported project that involves slipping or "slinking" experimental films by diasporan artists (Paul D. Miller a.k.a.
 Dj Spooky, Rashaad Newsome with Kenya Robinson, Akosua Adoma Owusu, Kamau Patton, Zina Saro-Wiwa, Hank Willis Thomas with Terence Nance, and Saya Woolfalk) onto commercially pirated DVDs.
-Dubbed by local translators then circulated within Uganda's bootleg cinemas, these slinked videos play as previews to the main film and were seen by millions of viewers.
+Dubbed by local translators, then circulated within Uganda's bootleg cinemas, these slinked videos play as previews to the main film, and have been seen by millions of viewers.

 New Day, New Standard (2012)

-In 2012, Studio REV- and Jahn led a collaboration with Domestic Workers United and members from MIT's Center for Civic Media including Sasha Costanza-Chock to create a know-your-rights audionovela app called New Day, New Standard (NDNS) that informs New York-based nannies, housekeepers, and caregivers about their rights under the 2010 landmark Domestic Workers Bill of Rights.
-Recognized by CNN as one of "five apps to change the world", Jahn presented the project at various venues including the Museum of Modern Art and White House.
+In 2012, Studio REV- and Jahn led a collaboration with Domestic Workers United and members of MIT's Center for Civic Media, including Sasha Costanza-Chock, to create a know-your-rights audionovela app called New Day, New Standard (NDNS).
+The app informs New York-based nannies, housekeepers, and caregivers about their rights under the 2010 landmark Domestic Workers Bill of Rights.
+Recognized by CNN as one of "five apps to change the world", Jahn presented the project at various venues including the Museum of Modern Art and the White House.